db7/tikl/README.md

 - `CHECK-COUNT: N foo` requires `foo` to be seen exactly `N` times.
 - Embed regular expressions inline with `{{...}}`; surrounding text is matched literally, so `CHECK: value={{[0-9]+}}` accepts `value=123`.
+- Use inline helper calls to transform placeholders: `%(basename ARG)` strips a path down to its filename and `%(realpath ARG)` resolves symlinks.
+Arguments can contain other placeholders or helper calls.
+These helpers are only active when tikl is running in its default (non-`-L`) mode.

 tikl deliberately diverges from LLVM's FileCheck/lit in two ways: